Remortgaging in 2025 – is now the right time to fix & for how long?

 Remortgaging an existing tracker mortgage

-As a tracker mortgage typically goes up and down in line with the BOE base rate, borrowers with this type of deal benefitted from the interest-rate cuts in 2020 but have been hurt by the rises since 2021.
+As a tracker mortgage typically goes up and down in line with the BoE base rate, borrowers with this type of deal benefitted from the interest-rate cuts in 2020 but were hurt by the rises between 2021 and 2023.
 However, the decision now on whether to remortgage will largely be determined by what you think is going to happen to interest rates in the future.
-If you believe rates are going to stay at their current levels for an extended period or fall, it makes sense to stay with your current deal or remortgage onto a new tracker mortgage if your existing deal is due to revert to your lender's higher standard variable rate.
-If, however, you anticipate rates will continue to go up it could pay to fix now while you can still get a competitive fixed-rate deal.
+If you believe rates are going to fall, it makes sense to consider remortgaging onto a new tracker mortgage if your existing deal is due to revert to your lender's higher standard variable rate.
+If, however, you anticipate (or are worried that) rates could go back up, then it could pay to fix now while you can still get a competitive fixed-rate deal.
 Our article "What is a tracker mortgage and is it right for you?" has more details on tracker mortgages.
 One other thing to bear in mind is that at the moment, tracker mortgage rates start significantly higher than the equivalent rates on fixed-rate mortgages.

 Will interest rates go up again or start to fall?